 Codependency is often thought of as a relationship problem and considered by many to be a disease.
 In the past, it was applied to relationships with alcoholics and drug addicts.
-It is a relationship problem; however, the relationship that’s the problem is not with someone else, but the relationship with yourself, and that is what gets reflected in your relationships with others.
+It is a relationship problem; however, the relationship that’s the problem is not with someone else, but your relationship with yourself.
+It is reflected in your relationships with others.
+Here’s how recovery from codependency is possible…

-Recovery entails a 180 degree reversal of this pattern in order to reconnect with, honor, and act from your core self.
-Healing develops the following characteristics:
+Recovery entails a 180-degree reversal of this pattern in order to reconnect with, honor, and act from your core self.
+Healing develops in stages to achieve the following characteristics:

 * You’re authentic